fivenp/elements-example/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
+*This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).*

-Below you will find some information on how to perform common tasks.<br>
+*You will find some information on how to perform common tasks [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).*
-You can find the most recent version of this guide [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).

 # elements-example